solid-contrib/information/frequently-unanswered-questions.md

 Yes, if the original data controller allows an app to transfer and store personal data, that data can exist in more than one POD.

 ## Does Solid mean we won’t need so many password?
 Yes.
 When you use Solid you can use applications that would interact with your POD and therefore the login mechanism would be much simpler than having to create accounts on each and every service.
-However, you will still have to manager what data you would like to share with each application.
+However, you will still have to manage what data you would like to share with each application.

 ## Where does authorisation happen?
 In the container server.